unlaunch/documentation/_docs/managingflags/projects-and-environments.md

 ## Projects

 Unlaunch projects allow you to separate feature flags by applications or products.
+For example, you can create one project for your iOS mobile application called *MyMobileAppIPhone*, and another one for Android *MyMobileAppAndroid* and one for backend *MyMobileBackend*.

+When you register a new account or Organization, you are asked to create your first project.
 Projects are cheap.
 We encourage creating a new project for each GitHub repository.
 You can also create multiple projects for each repository by teams.
 For example if you have a monolith, you could create multiple projects, for Frontend, Backend, Database, and Core teams.

 Project Admins control who gets access to their projects.
 For more information, see [Access Control](access-control).